|

 In plants, TTase and GSTs activities have been the subject of intensive study.
 The present results provide a chemically and physiologically reasonable molecular basis on which SPTI exhibit both TTase- and GSTs-like activities.
 Our present results together with those already published provide both the molecular basis endowed to SPTI as a multi-functional versatile storage protein whether concerning the growth of sweet potato in field or as an important health food and interesting clues to the evolution of related enzyme activities.

-oo 10 is 20
+oo a 10 is 20

 B